What Is A Ladder Method

 The beauty of the Ladder Method lies in its simplicity and flexibility.
 Here's a step-by-step guide to effectively use this technique:

 1. Identify the Target Word: Begin by selecting the word you want to learn.
 This could be a challenging word you encountered in your reading, a word relevant to your field of study, or simply a word that piques your interest.
-For example, let's say our target word is "ubiquitous."
+To give you an idea, let's say our target word is "ubiquitous."

 2. Find a Known Synonym or Related Word: Identify a word you already understand that shares a semantic connection with the target word.
 For "ubiquitous," a possible starting point could be "common."